The report has been independently reviewed by Dr John Laker, former Chairman of the Australian Prudential Regulation Authority (APRA).

 About the review

-The sample for the thematic review will comprise 32 entities from across four sectors: banking, insurance, non-bank deposit taking and investment management sectors.
 These were selected so the sample is representative across the different sectors.
 The RBNZ and FMA will keep the sample confidential.

 Approach to the review

-Adviser, Industry Insights and Thematics, RBNZ
+Manager, Stress Testing and Thematics, RBNZ

 Senior Adviser, Supervision, FMA

 Email: [email protected]